 - Medium-Term Line of Credit Loans

-Kabbage and Lending Club are two best lenders of medium-term line of credit loans.
+Kabbage and Lending Club are two best lenders of the medium-term line of credit loans.

 - Bank Line of Credit Loans

 Apart from alternative lenders, banks are the prime source of capital for most businesses—if you can qualify.
-Banks line of credit loans offer the lowest interest rates and highest loan amounts.
+Banks’ line of credit loans offers the lowest interest rates and highest loan amounts.
 However, qualifying funding from banks is very challenging and difficult.
 According to a study, 4 out of every 5 borrowers get declined for a business loan application.
-Moreover, the underwriting process is longer—so even if you qualify for line of credit loans, you have to wait longer to get your hands on the cash.
+Moreover, the underwriting process is longer—so even if you qualify for a line of credit loan, you have to wait longer to get your hands on the cash.

 Even with a line of credit, this proves you shouldn’t wait to apply for a loan until you really need it.
 Actually, this is applicable in terms of a line of credit loan, since there’s no trouble to secure one early on.
 While some lenders charge maintenance fees if you don’t make the withdrawals, but that’s easily avoided and worth the risk.